junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “LEOSA Reform Act of 2025”.
+This Act may be cited as the “LEOSA Reform Act”.

 ## § 2.
 Conforming the Law Enforcement Officer Safety Act and the Gun-Free School Zones Act of 1990